reginapilip/getting-started-with-markdown/3-markdown-syntax.md

 # Markdown Syntax

 This is an introduction to the *basic* Markdown syntax.
-Markdown has an *extended *syntax* and lots more to it than what this short lesson offers.
+Markdown has an *extended syntax*.

 If you want to learn more, visit the **Markdown Resources** lesson in this repository.